nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `copy phone m/CS2103`
 * `copy phone m/CS1010 t/classmate n/Bob Ross n/Peter Parker`

+### Viewing the timeline : `timeline`

+Displays the timeline view of the application in a new window.

+* Meetings displayed in chronological order, with the earliest meeting on the left side of the window
+* Meetings that have passed the current date and time marked as red

+Format: `timeline`

 ### Exiting the program : `exit`

 Exits the program.